 Karlin serves the Pittsburgh Food Policy Council as Project Manager.
 In this position she provides outreach, coordination and research support to the Council, the Urban Agriculture Working Group and related projects.

 Prior to joining the Council Karlin worked in agricultural sales, marketing and distribution in support of Southwestern Pennsylvania family farms.
 In this role she also worked in program development, grant writing and administration, and client relations.
-Before entering regional food systems work, Karlin lived and worked in Southern Arizona as an environmental consultant with a regulatory focus on the Endangered Species Act and Clean Water.
+Before entering regional food systems work, Karlin lived and worked in Southern Arizona as an environmental consultant with a regulatory focus on the Endangered Species Act and the Clean Water Act.
 She holds a Bachelor of Science from the University of Arizona.
-Karlin is driven professionally and personally by the central importance and implications of our food system on our families, our health and health of our planet.
+Karlin is driven professionally and personally by the central importance and implications of our food system on our families, our health and the health of our planet.

 Karlin sits on the following advisory boards: